ahmad-PH/Spring98-SuperMario-CA5/README.md

 ## Acknowledgments

-* all the assets in this project were picked from the two websites: [mariouniverse](http://www.mariouniverse.com/) and [themushroomkingdom](https://themushroomkingdom.net/wav.shtml).
+* All the assets in this project were picked from the two websites: [mariouniverse](http://www.mariouniverse.com/) and [themushroomkingdom](https://themushroomkingdom.net/wav.shtml).